Peter II, Duke of Bourbon: Regent of France and Duke of Bourbon

 At the time of Louis XI's death in 1483, Peter was one of the few royal servants to have remained consistently in favour during the King's reign, and it was to him that Louis, on his deathbed, granted guardianship over the new King, Charles VIII.
 Peter and his wife Anne immediately took up their duties, and began to position themselves as leaders of a regency government.
-The King was swiftly crowned, preventing the need for a regency government; instead, the thirteen-year-old King undertook personal rule of the Kingdom—theoretically on his own, but in reality guided by the Beaujeu couple.
+The King was soon crowned, ending the need for a regency government.
+The thirteen-year-old king undertook personal rule of the kingdom, ostensibly on his own, but in reality guided by the Beaujeu couple.

-Having assisted his wife in the governing of France, in 1488 both were able to begin building up a power-base of their own in the Bourbonnais.
+Having assisted Anne in the governing of France, by 1488 Peter and his wife were building up a power base of their own in the Bourbonnais.
 Anne was already Countess of Gien, and Peter was Count of Clermont and La Marche, as well as Lord of Beaujeu; but the death of his eldest brother, John II, and the subsequent enforced renunciation of the family rights by his next eldest brother, Charles II, delivered the Bourbon inheritance (the Duchies of Bourbon and Auvergne, and the Counties of Forez and l'Isle-en-Jordain) into Peter's hands.